- Staff person name, title, and role for the research project;

 - The nature of the significant financial interest and its approximate dollar value.

-This regulation is applicable to each institution (including foreign institutions) that applies for or receives NIH grants or cooperative agreements for research and to each investigator planning to or participating in such research.
-This includes sub-grantees, contractors, consortium participants, collaborators and consultants.
+This regulation applies to each institution (including foreign institutions) that applies for or receives NIH grants or cooperative agreements for research and to each investigator planning to or participating in such research.
+This includes sub-grantees, contractors, consortium participants, collaborators, and consultants.

 For purposes of financial disclosure only, the regulation covers the investigator's interests (and those of their spouse and dependent children) that reasonably appear to be related to the investigator's institutional responsibilities (i.e. your professional responsibilities related to teaching, research and service on behalf of CCMB).

 Investigators also must disclose the occurrence of any reimbursed or sponsored travel (i.e. that which is paid on behalf of the investigator and not reimbursed to the investigator), related to their institutional responsibilities; provided, however, that this disclosure requirement does not apply to travel that is reimbursed or sponsored by a Federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
 1001 (a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education.

 "Investigator" means the project director or principal investigator and any other person, regardless of title or position, who is responsible for the design, conduct, or reporting of research funded by the PHS (e.g., NIH), or proposed for such funding, which may include, for example, collaborators or consultants.
 Institutions should consider the role, rather than the title, of those involved in research and the degree of independence with which those individuals work.
 When the definition of an investigator is limited to titles or designations (e.g., to principal investigators, key personnel, faculty) the risk is that an unidentified FCOI may compromise the research enterprise increases.